 6-8 oz paneer, feta or halloumi cheese, cut into 1/2" cubes

-1/2 C full fat yogurt or heavy cream (optional)
+1/2 C full fat yogurt or heavy cream or water (optional)

 2 TBSP coriander seeds

 2 green cardamom pods or 1/4 tsp ground cardamom